Will be available soon.

 13.1 The Data Processor shall make available to the Data Controller all information necessary to demonstrate compliance with the obligations laid down in the DPA and allow for and contribute to audits, including inspections, conducted by the Data Controller or another auditor mandated by the Data Controller.

-13.2 The Data Processor shall annually obtain an auditor's report from an independent third party concerning:
+The Data Processor shall annually obtain an auditor's report from an independent third party concerning:

-- 2) the design and effectiveness of the Data Processors implemented IT controls.
+- 2) The design and effectiveness of the Data Processors implemented IT controls.

 13.3 The parties have agreed that the following types of auditor's report may be used to demonstrate compliance: